Winter Fuel Payment

 Iain Duncan Smith spent three years denigrating UK Expats who had exercised their legal right to free movement, by seeking a more relaxing way of life, and, in some cases, a warmer life, elsewhere in the European Union.

-During that time span, he was ever ready to provide The Daily Mail with ‘flowery’ quotes, about a policy which became known as the ‘Temperature Test’.
+During that time span, he was ever ready to provide The Daily Mail with ‘flowery’ quotes, about a policy which became known as the ‘Temperature Test’, or 'Temperature Link'.
 A test to determine which country, or territory, was to be designated a ‘hot’ country, and one where the UK Expats living there would no longer be eligible to claim the Winter Fuel Payment, an ‘old-age risk benefit’ of £200 a year.

 The Temperature Evidence

 Anyone who knows anything about weather and temperatures will know that when outdoor temperatures fall as low as 5.6°C, the time has come to switch on some heat in most homes.
-NHS England publishes two booklets each October providing detailed guidance and advice for the care of the elderly in cold winter weather during the year ahead.
+For a number of years, until 2015, NHS England publishes two booklets each October providing detailed guidance and advice for the care of the elderly in cold winter weather during the year ahead.
 Those booklets advise that the elderly, those over 65, should heat their homes to at least 18.0°C. The booklets also state that temperatures below 8.0°C give a greater risk of death for those over 65, particularly those with underlying health problems.

 When the 'Temperature Link' policy was implemented, declaring that six countries and one overseas territory were ‘hot’, it signalled UK Citizens living there would no longer receive the Winter Fuel Payment.